UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

     - Unload a module: ``module unload <module>/<version>`` or ``ml -<module>/<version>``
     - More information about a module: ``module show <module>/<version>`` or ``ml show <module>/<version>``
     - Unload all modules except the 'sticky' modules: ``module purge`` or ``ml purge``
+    - Save currently loaded modules: ``module save <collection_name>`` (especially useful on Dardel)
+    - (Re)load modules from saved collection: ``module restore <collection_name>``

 .. warning::

-   - Note that the module systems at UPPMAX, HPC2N, and LUNARC are slightly different.
+   - Note that the module systems at UPPMAX, HPC2N, LUNARC, NSC, and PDC are slightly different.
-   - While all modules at UPPMAX not directly related to bio-informatics are shown by ``ml avail``, modules at HPC2N and LUNARC may be hidden until one has loaded a prerequisite like the compiler ``GCC``.
+   - While all modules at UPPMAX and NSC not directly related to bio-informatics are shown by ``ml avail``, modules at the other centers may be hidden until one has loaded a prerequisite like the compiler ``GCC``.
-   - Thus, you need to use ``module spider`` to see all modules at HPC2N and LUNARC, and ``ml avail`` for those available to load given your currently loaded prerequisites.
+   - Thus, you need to use ``module spider`` to see all modules at HPC2N, LUNARC, and PDC, and ``ml avail`` for those available to load given your currently loaded prerequisites.
    - There is no system MATLAB that comes preloaded like Python, but `ml load matlab` with no release date will load the latest release, which is periodically updated.
 For reproducibility reasons, you should be sure to load the same release throughout a given project.
+   - New sessions on Dardel (PDC) start with 13 modules loaded, but only one of them is sticky (i.e. will remain loaded after a ``ml purge`` command).
+We highly recommended that you save the preloaded modules as a collection so that you can quickly restore the default modules if you accidentally use ``ml purge`` instead of ``ml unload <module>``.

 Check for MATLAB versions
 -------------------------